 With recruiting around the corner, it can be easy to get overwhelmed.
-Everybody here went through the recruiting process and we have put together a list of our top 7 tips for students participating in recruitment to kick-start your career in public accounting.
+Our Crowe BGK team members have gone through the recruitment process and have put together a list of our top 7 tips for students participating in recruitment to kick-start your career in public accounting.

 1. Do your homework: Nobody you will meet during recruitment expects you to be an expert on their firm or even on accounting in general.
 What they do expect is for you to ask educated questions and be knowledgeable about the field you are going into.
 Make sure you go into recruiting events knowing about each firm’s specialties and structure.
 Also make sure you know how the CPA process works, that way you can focus on the opportunities and working-culture of each firm.

-3. Make sure to keep your LinkedIn up to date: Be sure to include key information such as your contact information, school and expected graduation date.
+3. Make sure your LinkedIn is up to date: Be sure to include key information such as your contact information, school and expected graduation date.
 You can even include a photo.
-Connecting with members of our team LinkedIn can help make a lasting impression.
+Connecting with members of our team through LinkedIn can help make a lasting impression.

 4. Engage yourself with all of the reps: You never know who makes the final recruiting decision so it is important to speak to everyone you meet and treat everyone with respect regardless of their level – always put your best foot forward.
 As you speak to more and more individuals, you will start to understand the firm’s culture and what distinguishes it from other firms.

-7. Make the best choice for you: If you are in a position where you receive multiple offers, you may find some difficulty in choosing which firm to work for.
+7. Make the best choice for you: If you are in a position where you receive multiple offers, you may find it difficult to choose which firm to work for.
 Don’t make a decision based on outside pressure.
 Where do you see yourself working and fitting in?
 Where do you have the greatest chance to learn and grow professionally?
-It is time to make your mark in the professional world so make this important decision for yourself and no one else.
+It is time to make your mark in the professional world, so make this important decision for yourself and no one else.